tonystarkjr3/YT-transcriber-and-RAG-app/README.md

 ### Frontend

 1. Navigate to the `frontend` directory.
-2. Install the required dependencies:
+2. Install the required dependencies, using Node 18+:
    ```
+   # nvm commands, if needed ...
    npm install
    ```
 3. Start the React application: